santigarcor/laratrust/docs/usage/concepts.rst

 More advanced checking can be done using the awesome ``ability`` function.
 It takes in three parameters (roles, permissions, options):

 * ``roles`` is a set of roles to check.
 * ``permissions`` is a set of permissions to check.
 * ``options`` is a set of options to change the method behavior.

-Either of the roles or permissions variable can be a comma separated string or array:
+Either of the roles or permissions variable can be a pipe separated string or an array:

 .. code-block:: php